On the optimality of dimension truncation error rates for a class of parametric partial differential equations: Lower bound

 Since there holds~$\|h\|_{H^1(D)} \ge \|\tfrac{\partial}{\partial x} h\|_{L^2(D)}$ for any $h\in H^1(D)$, we have

 Noting that $({\rm e}^x-1)^2\ge x^2$ for $x\ge0$, we obtain

 Since

 we find that This proves the assertion.\ifdefined\journalstyle \fi \end{proof} As $\theta \searrow 1/p$, the lower bound exhibits the same algebraic rate as the upper bound, up to multiplicative constants, confirming the asymptotic sharpness of the estimate.
+Consider for example a sequence $(\psi_j)_{j\geq 1}$ satisfying $\|\psi_j\|_{L^\infty((0,1))}=c j^{-\theta}$ with $\theta>1$.
+By Lemma~\ref{lem:lb1}, there holds